New Patient Dental Exam

 Once the implant(s) are placed, we will then monitor your healing and progress throughout the duration of your treatment.
 Next we will place your crown or implant or retained denture, depending on your customized treatment plan.
 Dental implants are the most permanent solution for replacing missing teeth; however, the process of placement for any dental restoration will require several months.

 Dental crowns, dental bridges, and dentures are three of the most common solutions for decayed, broken, or missing teeth.
-At Stone Oak Aesthetic Dentistry, we take the time to assess each patient’s individual wants and needs during the Comprehensive Dental Exam and Aesthetic Diagnosis.
+At Wimberley Dental Center, we take the time to assess each patient’s individual wants and needs during the Comprehensive Dental Exam and Aesthetic Diagnosis.
 Although dental crowns, bridges, and dentures perform some of the same functions, they are three distinct solutions.

 Dental Crowns and Bridges

 A dental crown, which is one type of dental restoration solution, is placed over an existing tooth; it looks, feels and functions like a natural tooth.
 Crowns may be used to restore one tooth or many teeth.
 A crown may be a restorative solution if the tooth is decayed, broken, root canal-treated or discolored.
 The tooth will be shaved and shaped to prepare it to receive the crown.
 If significant tooth structure has been removed due to decay, the doctor will build up the tooth structure to create retention for the crown.
 Impressions will be taken and sent to a laboratory to fabricate your permanent crown.
 During this time your doctor will create a temporary crown to protect the tooth.

 Lastly, the permanent crown is bonded or cemented directly over the existing tooth structure.
 Crowns can also be used for replacement of missing teeth once a dental implant has been placed.
 Many patients worry that their friends or colleagues will be able to tell they have a dental crown, but today’s technology ensures an incredibly natural-looking smile.